Blog Diets 14-Day Fruit Diet: Is It Nutritious Enough For A Safe Weight Loss?

 14 day fruit diet

-Now that you know more about the 14-day fruit diet, you can make your conclusions on its effectiveness and safety.
+Now you know more about the 14-day fruit diet, you can reach your own conclusions on its effectiveness and safety.
 So, is this nutritional plan worth all the effort?
 No. Should you only eat fruits?
-No. Should you include more fruits to your regular diet?
+No. Should you include more fruits in your regular diet?
 Yes, absolutely!
-Here are some of the best fruits that you can include in your diet to shed pounds and improve your health (2):
+Here are some of the best fruits you can include in your diet to shed pounds and improve your health (2):

-This juicy fruit is a nice refreshing snack option, and thanks to a great amount of juice, is a good water substitution in your smoothie.
+• Watermelon.
+This juicy fruit is a nice refreshing snack option, and thanks to a great amount of juice, it’s a great water substitute in your smoothie.

-It is difficult to eat a lot of this fruit and is recommended that you don’t try to.
-Squeeze some lemon juice on your salad, or add it to your tea, to turn it into a vitamin C bomb.
+• Lemon.
+It’s difficult to eat a lot of this fruit and it’s recommended that you don’t try to do so.
+Squeeze some lemon juice on your salad or add it to your tea to give yourself a vitamin C boost.

 See also